-We’ve all experienced going into a room and completely forgetting what it is we went for — but what if your mind goes blank when you’ve got an audience?
+We’ve all experienced going into a room and completely forgetting what it is we went for — but what if your mind goes blank when you’re under pressure?

 Maybe you’re in the middle of a work presentation and you totally forget what you were going to say next.